hardikparwana/AE740_FINAL_PROJECT/README.md

 ~/$ cd catkin_ws/src/
 ~/catkin_ws/src$ git clone <repo url>
 ```
-This should contain a copy of all the dependencies we need, so hopefully we dont need to run extra installation processes.
+This should contain a copy of all/most of the dependencies we need, so hopefully we dont need to run extra installation processes.

 From the workspace folder, we just need to build the folder:
 ```